The Kaiser Family Foundation (KFF) Employer Benefits survey underlying data, trended from 2020 and 2021 data + proprietary employer data.

 Once per year for KFF data; employer data is loaded periodically.
 Latest version is effective July 2022.

-What is plan value?
 Plan value approximates actuarial value, or, on average, the percentage of in-network claims paid by insurance.
 Values range between 60% to over 90% and are often referred to by metal levels.
 Bronze is 60%, Silver 70%, Gold 80%, and Platinum 90% +/- 2%.
 Healthier people will have lower claims and pay a greater percentage, while those with higher claims will pay a lower percentage of the value.

-How is plan value calculated?
 A multiple regression model run using over 100 distinct plan designs and the output actuarial value from the CMS actuarial value calculator–it was found that ~85% of the actuarial value of a plan is determined by 3 factors: deductible, coinsurance, and out-of-pocket maximum.
 Actual results are within 1-2% for most plan structures.

-What are the limitations of the plan value calculation?
 An atypical plan design like $0 deductible and $7,000 out-of-pocket max may have a skewed plan value number.
 If you use outlier values like $15,000 deductibles you will not get an error.
 Results should end up being between 60-90% for virtually all comparable plans.

-Does the model deductible field reflect an aggregate medical and prescription drug deductible?
-It reflects an aggregate deductible, which is the case for 90% of plans.
+Yes, it reflects an aggregate deductible, which is the case for 90% of plans.

-How do I translate copays to coinsurance?
 Some healthcare plans have a mix of copays and coinsurance.
 A plan with a $25 office visit copay is approximately a 20% copay given typical charges.
 If there are scenarios where office visits are free and hospitalizations are 20%, you can use 20% as the coinsurance or 15-19%, since the bulk of actuarial value hinges on higher dollar categories